-Dr. Keola Donaghy holds a B.A. in Hawaiian Studies and M.A. in Hawaiian Language and Literature from the University of Hawai‘i at Hilo, a Graduate Certificate in Telecommunications and Information Resource Managmement from UH-Mānoa, and a Ph.D. in Music (ethnomusicology focus) from the University of Otago in Aotearoa (New Zealand).
-His is a member and former governor of the Hawai‘i Academy of Recording Arts, an active member of The Recording Academy, Society of Ethnomusicology, International Council of Traditional Music.
+Dr. Keola Donaghy holds a B.A. in Hawaiian Studies and M.A. in Hawaiian Language and Literature from the University of Hawai‘i at Hilo, a Graduate Certificate in Telecommunications and Information Resource Managmement (TIRM) from UH-Mānoa, and a Ph.D. in Music (ethnomusicology focus) from the University of Otago in Aotearoa (New Zealand).
+His is a member of the Board of Governors of the Hawai‘i Academy of Recording Arts, and an active member of the Society of Ethnomusicology, and the International Council of Traditional Music.
 He also serves on the Board of Directors of PBS Hawai‘i.

 Joel Katz, M.S.
 Ed., BA, Psychology (personal website)

 Joel Katz been performing professionally on Maui for 25 years.
 Joel operates the award winning Seaside Recording Studio and is music director of the popular Maui band “Jimmy Mac and the Kool Katz”.
 He is also one of the foremost practitioners of the Hawaiian steel guitar on Maui, and is passionate about carrying on the tradition of this instrument and style.
 Joel teaches guitar, Hawaiian steel guitar, ‘ukulele, pop/rock music, recording, and audio technology programs at UH Maui College.

 Maui resident the transplanted Chicago native has been performing and working with many diverse talents (not just music but any creative expression) for over 35 years